ashbaadil/internships4you/README.md

 1.)
 Download the zip folder

 2.)
-SQL code for the initial database is included in the database folder, add it to your local host database or whichever database
+SQL code for the initial database is included in sql.docx file, add it to your local host database or whichever database

 you have access to.